Fish Pose

 (Pronounced as "mutt-SYAHS-anna")

-Matsya means "great fish" in Sanskrit, and it refers to the story of an enormous fish that saved the Indian King Manu, his family, the sages and the Vedas during a massive flood.
+Matsya means "great fish" in Sanskrit, and it refers to the story of an enormous fish that saved the Indian King Manu, his family, the sages, and the Vedas during a massive flood.

-How to do Fish Pose
+How to Do Fish Pose

 Step One:

 Sit in Lotus Pose, also known as Padmasana.
-To protect your knee joints, try to hold Lotus pose without pointing your toes.
+To protect your knee joints, try to hold Lotus Pose without pointing your toes.
 It is better to lift your ankles so that they rest on top of your thighs with your heels extended.

 Now for those sitting in Lotus or Half-Lotus Pose, go ahead and lie back on your yoga mat by using your hands to ease your way down.
 Keep pressing your legs down into the floor.

-Here you should simply raise your pelvis to slide your hands under your buttocks with palms facing down.
+Here you should raise your pelvis to slide your hands under your buttocks with palms facing down.
 Your buttocks will rest on your hands.
 Keep your arms close to your sides.
 Extend both legs straight in front of you.

 Step Two:

-Now regardless of your leg position, everyone should take a deep breath.
+Regardless of your leg position, everyone should take a deep breath.
 As you exhale, arch your back fully by lifting up your chest and then your neck.
 This way, you should easily be able to rest the crown of your head on the floor.

 For those of you in Lotus or Half-Lotus, you can increase the arch in your back by holding your crossed legs with your hands and pulling against them to expand your chest further.